 This gym is also compatible with an optional leg press attachment.

-The P2X is a little lighter duty than the gyms mentioned already, but with an assembled weight of 381 lb, you still won’t have to worry about it feeling flimsy during use.
+The P2X is a little lighter duty than the gyms mentioned already, but with an assembled weight of 381 lb, you still won’t have to worry about it feeling flimsy or wobbling.

-The warranty on this gym isn’t nearly as impressive as the other warranties mentioned so far- the P2X only comes with a 10 year frame and 1 year parts guarantee.
+The warranty on this gym isn’t nearly as impressive as the other warranties mentioned so far either- the P2X only comes with a 10 year frame and 1 year parts guarantee.

 But this powerful gym still has a ton of value to offer, especially for folks with smaller workout spaces (at only 71″ long, the P2X is shorter than many gyms).
 See full review.